Table of contents

 How does the club benefit students?

 This is a free space, it’s a student-run organization.
-We’re open to any suggestions or any ideas that they might have.
+We’re open to any suggestions or any startup ideas that they might have.
 We work really closely with the career services in order to give students more opportunities to find employment in financial services in Barcelona and to find internships or full-time positions.

 In terms of the future of EU Finance Club, very soon we will have a final EU Business School portfolio.
 Then we will start investing.